yuvaldori/gigaspaces-wiki-jekyll/xap101/the-gigaspace-interface.markdown

 ![embedded-space.jpg](/attachment_files/embedded-space.jpg)

 Here is an example how to create an embedded space.
-The `UrlSpaceConfigurer` is used to configure the space url:
+The `EmbeddedSpaceConfigurer` is used to configure the space url:

 {% inittab os_space_emb|top %}
 {% tabcontent Code %}

 {% highlight java %}
-GigaSpace gigaSpace = new GigaSpaceConfigurer(new UrlSpaceConfigurer("/./mySpace")).gigaSpace();
+GigaSpace gigaSpace = new GigaSpaceConfigurer(new EmbeddedSpaceConfigurer("mySpace")).gigaSpace();
 {% endhighlight %}

 {% endtabcontent %}